RD17/ambar/README.md

 Basic Ambar Cloud Account gives you space to store up to 2000 documents.
 To store more files you can upgrade to Pro version.

 ## Hosting Ambar on Your Own Servers
 Self-Hosted Ambar can be installed in two ways.
 As a VirtualBox image or as a set of Docker images.
 Community Edition available for free.
 It's a tiny version of Enterprise Edition with limited number of pipelines and crawlers and disabled authentication.
+Also you can request a free Enterprise Edition trial, drop us an email on hello@ambar.cloud

 * [Virtual Box Installation instructions](http://blog.ambar.cloud/self-hosted-ambar-step-by-step-guide/)
 * [Docker Installation Instructions]()

 ## Privacy Policy
 Cloud and Self-Hosted Ambar do not send any of your personal information anywhere.